 This is an estimate only and is based on the information you have entered, and is not an offer of finance by ANZ.
-The ANZ Low Rate MasterCard requires a minimum monthly payment of 3% (minimum $10) of the outstanding balance by the due date each month.
+The ANZ Low Rate Visa requires a minimum monthly payment of 3% (minimum $10) of the outstanding balance by the due date each month.
 This guide takes into account the minimum monthly repayment of 3% to estimate the amount you could save but otherwise assumes no other repayments are made.
 Savings only apply to the amount transferred and don’t take into account any further card transactions.
 Savings are calculated using ANZ’s balance transfer interest rate of 1.99% p.a.
-After twelve months our standard purchase interest rate for ANZ Low Rate MasterCard (currently 13.90% p.a. will apply to any remaining balance transfer amount.
+After twelve months our standard purchase interest rate for ANZ Low Rate Visa (currently 13.90% p.a. will apply to any remaining balance transfer amount.
 Actual savings may vary, particularly if you do not meet (or repay more than) the minimum repayments each month.
 A half-yearly card fee of $29 applies.

 You can transfer your balance from any non-ANZ Visa and MasterCard, American Express, GE CreditLine, Q Card, Farmers Card and most other store cards.

 Our lending criteria and fees apply.
 Balance transfers can be made from non-ANZ Visa and MasterCard, American Express, GE CreditLine, Q Card and Farmers Card.
 Full details are contained in the ANZ Credit Card Conditions of Use available from anz.co.nz or any branch.
 After 12 months our standard purchase interest rate will apply to any remaining balance transfer amount.
-Standard interest rates for ANZ Low Rate MasterCard (currently 13.90% p.a. on purchases and 22.95% p.a. on cash advances) apply to new transactions and repayments will generally be applied to balance transfer amounts before new purchases.
-A half yearly card fee of $29 applies.
-Interest rates are subject to change.
+Standard interest rates for ANZ Low Rate Visa (currently 13.90% p.a. on purchases and 22.95% p.a. on cash advances) apply to new transactions, and repayments will generally be applied to balance transfer amounts before new purchases.
 ANZ Bank New Zealand Limited.